NoCh-Git/inference-and-causality-lecture-series/README.md

 ---
 This repository serves as the main entry point for all weekly materials of the course **Inference and Causality**.
 Each week has its own dedicated repository containing slides, notebooks, and requirements.
-This course was originally designed for master's students in data science, big data and AI.
+This course is designed for master's students in data science, big data and AI.

 ## Weekly Modules